 We may also use personal data which you provide to us, where the law allows us to do so, as follows:

-Where we process personal data on the basis of a legitimate interest, as set out in this privacy notice, legitimate interest means the interest of Southampton International Boat Show Limited and our in interest in the successful and safe management, promotion and delivery of the Show and subsequent Shows.
+Where we process personal data on the basis of a legitimate interest, as set out in this Policy, legitimate interest means the interest of Southampton International Boat Show Limited and our in interest in the successful and safe management, promotion and delivery of the Show and subsequent Shows.

 We make sure we consider and balance any potential impact on you (both positive and negative) and your rights before we process your personal data for our legitimate interests.
 We do not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).
 You can obtain further information about how we assess our legitimate interests against any potential impact on you in respect of specific activities by contacting us.